Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks

-\textbf{Symmetry of non-Euclidean kinetic energy.} Next, we consider settings with non-Euclidean metrics and find that the kinetic energy does not respect any of the symmetries in general.
-The Taylor expansion of the Bregman kinetic energy with respect to the first term $h(q+e^{-\alpha_t}\dot{q})$ in Eq.\ref{eq:bregman_ke} gives
+\textbf{Non-Euclidean kinetic energy.} Next, we consider the setting of a general non-Euclidean metric.
+The Taylor expansion of the Bregman kinetic energy with respect to the first term $h(q+e^{-\alpha_t}\dot{q})$ in Eq.\ref{eq:bregman_ke} results in the simplification,

-The reason why the Euclidean kinetic energy depends on the transformation $s$ only through the squared norm of velocity $|\dot{Q}|^2$ because the Hessian is the identity matrix $\nabla^2 \frac{1}{2}|x|^2 = I$ and the higher order derivatives are zero.
-However, with non-Euclidean metrics, such simplifications special to the Euclidean case do not necessarily apply and we should not expect that the Bregman kinetic energy does not respect these symmetries in general.
+Notice, the Euclidean kinetic energy only depends on the squared norm of the velocity $|\dot{Q}|^2$ because the Hessian is the identity matrix $\nabla^2 \frac{1}{2}|x|^2 = I$ and the higher order derivatives are zero.
+With non-Euclidean metrics, such simplifications special to the Euclidean case do not necessarily apply and we should not expect that the Bregman kinetic energy respects any symmetries in general.
 However, the natural gradient \cite{amari1998natural} and its elegant approximations, such as \cite{martens2015optimizing}, are examples of non-Euclidean optimization methods, which have invariance properties by construction.
 While the invariance properties of the natural gradient descent can be broken due to discretization \cite{song2018accelerating}, the fast and accurate approximation of natural gradients in modern large-scale neural networks is an active area of research \cite{martens2014new,luk2018coordinate}.

-Overall, as summarized in table \ref{tab:table2}, we identified that the Bregman kinetic energy of learning often does not respect the symmetry of the potential (loss) function, and the \emph{kinetic asymmetry} is inherent in learning dynamics.
-As we see in the next section, this presents a striking contrast to physical systems, where we assume symmetry of the whole Lagrangian to derive corresponding conservation laws.